Fine-Tuning Image Classifiers with PyTorch and the timm library for Beginners

 We instantiate the PyTorch datasets using the dataset splits, class names, and defined transformations.

-# Instantiate the datasets using the defined transformations
+# Instantiate the dataset using the defined transformations

 valid_dataset